Teachers and students describe the impact of the Zinn Education Project lessons in their classrooms.

 I made it my mission to teach Reconstruction.

 I found the Zinn Education Project website and the lesson plan Reconstructing the South.
 From the clear lesson plan, my students were able to empathize and understand the experiences of the freed people during Reconstruction.

 Reconstructing the South is a great lesson for helping students understand the history of Reconstruction and also how myths surrounding Reconstruction influence how many people look at Reconstruction history today.

 The Lost Cause Mythology has held a grip of falsehood on American “memory” for much of the 20th and now into the 21st century.

-This lesson from the Zinn Education Project help students to understand the role of African Americans in the post-evil war south and now white southerners actively worked to end these gains.
+This lesson from the Zinn Education Project help students to understand the role of African Americans in the post-Civil war south and how white southerners actively worked to end these gains.

 Teaching history is always so much more valuable when it can be done in such a lively manner as a role play.
 Painful history, especially, can reach kids more easily at times when approached in a dramatic and creative way.

 Reconstructing the South: A Role Play enabled my students to see and feel the history in such a deeper way than merely covering the textbook.
 It truly helped to bring history much more alive for them and for me.
 And it opened their eyes on a personal level to the struggle for human rights and dignity that so many endured then and still do now.